ecmwf/ecmwf-opendata/README.md

 ### Stream and type

-ECMWF runs several foreacsting systems that are refered to using the keywords `stream` and `type`.
+ECMWF runs several forecasting systems that are referred to using the keywords `stream` and `type`.

 ### Time steps